The Royal Demands

 Common monsters?
 Zero thought.
-They were nothing common about these eggs.
+There was nothing common about these eggs.

-“Let’s try this.”
-Tino replied with enthusiasm.
-He was excited about the new prospect of finding different monster pets that were out there.
+“Let’s try this,” Tino replied with enthusiasm.
+He was excited about the prospect of finding different monster pets out there.
 “Who knows?
 We could become famous for gaining rare pets that nobody has ever found before.
-Not only that, there has been more competition lately so it’s been difficult on our business.
+Also, there has been more competition lately, so it’s been difficult for our business.
 A change of pace could possibly help bring in more customers.”

 “I’m in.
-Let’s go Tyrell.
-This is a once in a lifetime chance to spread our name.”
+Let’s go, Tyrell.
+This is a once-in-a-lifetime chance to spread our name.”
 Tyrell pushed Tino for an answer.
 “Wasn’t our dream to make it big together?
-It won’t be just a dream but a reality.”
+But, unfortunately, it won’t be just a dream but a reality.”

 Coco sighed as she looked at the mounds of work they had to do.
-Zero understood her sentiment, the amount of eggs to be boxed and transported were ridiculous.
+Zero understood her sentiment; the number of eggs to be boxed and transported was ridiculous.
 Even the thought of it made his head hurt.

 As the new guardian of the Draconis Library, one must invest in the future of the building.
-By continuously investing in the growth of the Library, it will help bring wisdom and knowledge to different races around the world.
-Completely invest in the building of Draconis Library and see it flower into something new.
+Continuously investing in the library’s growth will help bring wisdom and knowledge to different races worldwide.
+Therefore, completely invest in the building of Draconis Library and see it flower into something new.

 Renovation of the building: 5.2/100